Ngcademy/auth/README.md

 # Ngcademy Auth

 An extendable common authentication module for any Angular application.
-Leverage pre-built, tested code that can be easily extended to provide your own authentication layer on-top of stack that satisfies most business use-cases.
+Leverage pre-built, tested code that can be easily extended to provide your own authentication layer on-top of a stack that satisfies most business use-cases.

 ## Actions